LucasDelfino92/morrowindsharp/modlist.md

 ## FINISHING TOUCHES

-If you want to confirm your installed mods and plugins are in the right order, [consult the text files found here](https://drive.google.com/file/d/1vlolmWyVhegQr8NDKB88EXChx2j0NdGn/view?usp=sharing) (updated June 16th).
+To confirm your installed mods and plugins are in the right order, [consult the text files found here](https://drive.google.com/file/d/1vlolmWyVhegQr8NDKB88EXChx2j0NdGn/view?usp=sharing) (updated June 16th).
 The Merged Objects.esp and Merged_Leveled_Lists.esp plugins will be generated in the next steps.

 ### CONFLICT RESOLUTION